shantoroy/shantoroy.github.io/_posts/2025-03-25-certification-preparation-practice-questions.md

 ## About the Cert Preparation Question Bank

-The **Certification Preparation Question Bank** is an open-source project designed to help learners practice for various certification exams.
+The [**Certification Preparation Question Bank**](https://shantoroy.com/certprep/) is an open-source question bank project designed to help learners practice for various certification exams.
 Currently, it is in **beta mode**, and I'll try to actively expand the question sets.

 Unlike traditional exam simulations, this platform focuses on **practice mode**, allowing users to go through questions at their own pace, review answers, and learn effectively.